 Gallery of Deep DOF Photos.
 Large or deep DOF is often desirable in landscape photography.
 This page has a few more sample photos and corresponding critiques.

 Comparison of subjects using both narrow and deep DOF.
 This post has diagrams showing 4 different shooting situations and how they affect the range of what's in sharp focus.
 Once you start paying attention to DOF, it becomes another factor that separates your photography from photos taken by the average beginning photographer.

 There is a very uniquely designed lens, called the Lensbaby which has become very popular with professional portrait and wedding photographers.
 With it you can purposefully blur sections of your photograph to emphasize your subject without having to have a wide-open aperture.

 Essentially it is a very affordable "tilt-lens" with many options available.
 I found this video on YouTube and it is excellent explanation of the lensbaby, how it works and how it affects the sharpness in areas of your photo.
 Watch it now.

 I had a very biased opinion against the Lensbaby and that was very foolish of me.
 It's actually a great creative tool that can have a big effect on your photos and the impact your photography can have on others.

 I bought one and it's a lot of fun to play with.

 And for DOF Geeks ....

-.... there are even calculators that figure depth of field for those that really need to know for precise focus sharpness control.
+.... there are even calculators that figure depth of field for you when you really need to have precise focus sharpness control.